wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/lab-prepare.md

     ![](../media/lab-032.png)

 Missing **TotalProductCost** column values is a data quality issue.
-To address the issue, in the next lab you will apply transformations to fill in missing values by using the product standard cost, which is stored in the **DimProduct** table.
+To address the issue, you would apply transformations to fill in missing values by using the product standard cost, which is stored in the **DimProduct** table.